KaisenAmin/c_std/random/README.md

 - `int random_randrange(int a, int b, int step)`: Generates a random number within the range [a, b) (excluding b), with a specified step.
 - `void random_seed(unsigned int seed)`: random_seed initializes the random number generator with a given seed.
 - `double random_random()`:  Generates a random floating-point number between 0 and 1.
+- `double random_uniform(double a, double b)`: Generates a random floating-point number between a and b.
+- `int random_getrandbits(int a)`:  Generates a random integer with a random bits. arg should be greater than z and less than 32.
+- `void random_shuffle(void *array, size_t n, size_t size)`: Shuffles an array of any type.

 ## Examples